appsody/appsody-operator/doc/user-guide.md

 ### Defaults and constants `ConfigMap`s

+### Installation mode

 ### Knative support

+Appsody Operator can deploy serverless applications with [Knative](https://knative.dev/docs/) on a Kubernetes cluster.
+To achieve this, the operator creates a Knative [`Service`](https://github.com/knative/serving/blob/master/docs/spec/spec.md#service) resource which manages the whole life cycle of the workload.

+To create Knative `Service`, set `createKnativeService` to `true`.
+By setting this, the operator creates a Knative `Service` in the cluster and populates the resource with applicable `AppsodyApplication` CRD fields.
+Also it ensures non-Knative resources including Kubernetes `Service`, `Route`, `Deployment` and etc. are deleted.

+The CRD fields that are used to populate the service resource includes `applicationImage`, `serviceAccountName`, `livenessProbe`, `readinessProbe`, `service.Port`, `volumes`, `volumeMounts`, `env`, `envFrom`, `pullSecret` and `pullPolicy`.

 _This feature is only available if you have Knative installed on your cluster._

 ### Exposing service externally

-To expose your application externally, you can set `expose` to `true`.
-Setting this parameter creates a route basec on the application service.
+To expose your application externally, set `expose` to `true`.
+By setting this parameter, the operator creates an unsecured route based on your application service.
 Setting this parameter is the same as running `oc expose service <service-name>`.
+To create a secured HTTPS route, see [secured routes](https://docs.openshift.com/container-platform/3.11/architecture/networking/routes.html#secured-routes) for more information.

 _This feature is only available if you are running on OKD or OpenShift._

 ### Troubleshooting

-Refer to [Troubleshooting](troubleshooting.md) for more information.
+Refer to [Troubleshooting guide](troubleshooting.md) for more information.